tralpha/spotify-project/docs/data-cleaning.md

 playlist_df.playlist_name = word_cleanup(playlist_df.playlist_name)
 ```

-Only 1.9% of playlists have desceriptions so when listing the first 10 playlists none of them have descriptions<br>
+Only 1.9% of playlists have desceriptions so when listing the first 10 playlists all descriptions are empty.<br>

 **First 10 playlist names and descriptions before clean up**
 <br>